University of Douai: Other foundations

-The town was a vibrant center of Catholic life, and connected with the university were not only the English College, but also the Irish and Scottish colleges (i.e., seminaries), as well as Benedictine, Jesuit, and Franciscan houses.
+The town was a center of Catholic life, and connected with the university were not only the English College, but also the Irish and Scottish colleges (i.e., seminaries), as well as Benedictine, Jesuit, and Franciscan houses.
 For a time, there was also a Charterhouse.
 The Collège d'Anchin opened a few months after the English College, endowed by the Abbot of the nearby monastery of Anchin, and entrusted to the Jesuits.
 In 1570, the Abbot of Marchiennes founded a college for the study of law.
 The Abbot of Saint-Vast also founded a college bearing his name.
 Later additions included the College of St. Thomas Aquinas, belonging to the Dominicans, the Collège du Roi, and others.

 The Benedictines established a college in Douai, founded by Augustine Bradshaw in 1605, in rented apartments belonging to the Collège d'Anchin.
 A few years later, through the generosity of Philippe de Caverel, Abbot of the Monastery of Saint-Vaast, they obtained land and built a monastery, which opened in 1611.
 The house gained a high reputation for learning and was rebuilt between 1776 and 1781.
 Many professors of the university were at various times chosen from among its members.

 The Anglo-Benedictines went into English exile during the French Revolution and were the only Douai institution to retain their ancient monastery afterward.
 When the community of St. Gregory was permanently established at Downside, they handed over their house in Douai to the community of St. Edmund, which had previously been located in Paris.
 These Benedictines continued to operate a school in Douai until 1903, when Waldeck-Rousseau's 1901 Law of Associations forced them to leave France.
 They returned to England and settled at Woolhampton, near Reading, where they founded Douai Abbey, known for its school, Douai School, which closed in 1999.

 The Benedictine and Franciscan houses in Douai were located near each other and were both closely connected to the restoration of their respective orders in England.
 The Franciscan monastery was primarily founded through the efforts of Father John Gennings, the brother of the martyr Edmund Gennings.
 It was established in temporary quarters in 1618, with students attending the Jesuit schools during this time.
 By 1621, however, the Franciscans had built their own monastery and provided all necessary tuition within their own walls.